tinganho/grunt-dot-compiler/README.md

 </li>
 ```

-will output the following script file
+will output the following script file (if requirejs and node are set to true)
 #### dist/tmpl.js
 ```javascript
 if( typeof define !== "function" ) {